At a Glance

 - GRE scores

-Request that the results of the Graduate Record Examination (GRE) taken within the last five years be sent directly from the testing agency to APU’s Graduate Center.
+Results of the Graduate Record Examination (GRE) taken within the last five years should be sent directly from the testing agency to APU’s Graduate and Professional Center.

 Three letters of recommendation

-Request letters of recommendation to be submitted by persons well-suited to evaluate qualifications for graduate study and/or physical therapy: one must be from a registered/licensed physical therapist and two from faculty members familiar with academic work in areas closely related to the proposed field of study or responsible persons well-informed about relevant work completed by the student.
+Letters regarding qualifications for graduate studies and/or physical therapy should be submitted directly to PTCAS.
+One letter must be from a registered/licensed physical therapist and two must be from faculty members familiar with academic work in areas closely related to the proposed field of study or responsible persons well-informed about relevant work completed by the student.

 Verbal = 500/150